Kotlin/KEEP/proposals/stdlib/uuid-additional-versions.md

 ## Summary

 Extend existing UUID APIs to support generation of UUIDs version 5 and 7, as defined in [RFC 9562](https://www.rfc-editor.org/rfc/rfc9562.txt).
+While the RFC uses the term "version", UUID version are more like types, where different versions serve different purposes and do not supersede  each other.

+UUID version 5 is used when it is needed to create UUIDs from input data (most often some kind of identifier) in a consistent way.

+UUID version 7 is used when it is needed to generate a time-ordered sequence of UUIDs, for example to use as identifiers for database objects.

 ## Similar API review